powercodeacademy/strong-params-basics/README.md

 private

-# We pass the permitted fields in as *args;
-# this keeps `post_params` pretty dry while
+# Pass permitted fields as *args; this keeps `post_params` DRY while
-# still allowing slightly different behavior
-# depending on the controller action.
-This
+# allowing different behavior depending on the action.
-# should come after the other methods

 def post_params(*args)
   params.require(:post).permit(*args)
 end
 ```

-Test this out in the browser and you can see that you can now create and update
+Test this in the browser: you can now create and update posts without errors, and all RSpec tests should pass.
-posts without any errors.
-And you will also notice that all of the Rspec tests
-are still passing.